Glencore to snatch more benefits from Xstrata acquisition

 The extra savings are related mainly to reduced costs of financing, procurement and a further headcount cull.

-Glencore said its annual adjusted earnings before interest, tax, depreciation and amortisation (EBITDA) totaled $13.1 billion, above a company-provided analyst consensus of $12.3 billion.
+Glencore said its annual adjusted earnings before interest, tax, depreciation and amortisation (EBITDA) totalled $13.1 billion, above a company-provided analyst consensus of $12.3 billion.

 The beat was driven by a solid performance by its trading arm, offsetting a slight decline at its mining division due to weaker commodity prices.

-Copper was the group's best performing commodity, with higher volumes and lower costs offsetting a 7 percent price fall.
+Copper was the group's best performing commodity, with higher volumes and lower costs offseting a 7 percent price fall.

 The red metal accounted for 42 percent of Glencore's earnings before interest and tax (EBIT) in 2013, up from 30 percent in the first half of the year.